Jessica Haire was defeated by incumbent County Executive Steuart Pittman in the 2022 Anne Arundel County Executive general election.

 Mr. Meadows, according to an account provided to the House committee investigating Jan.
-6, then told the colleagues that Mr. Trump had said something to the effect of, maybe Mr. Pence should be hanged.
+6, then told his colleagues that Mr. Trump had said something to the effect of maybe Mr. Pence should be hanged.

 The account of Mr. Trump’s comment was initially provided to the House committee by at least one witness, according to two people briefed on their work, as the panel develops a timeline of what the president was doing during the riot.”